dvbelyaev/GettingAndCleaningDataCP/README.md

 Next instruction describes how to get the original data set and use the script "run_analysis.R".

-### How to obtain the original data set
+### How to obtain original data set

 To get original data set please follow next steps.

-1. Download the source date archive from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. Download source date archive from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unpack the downloaded archive to the suitable directory.

 After unpacking you will get the working directory (\<DIR\>)